 Body comparison: Panasonic LX15 vs Sony A6000

-An illustration of the physical size and weight of the Panasonic LX15 and the Sony A6000 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the LX15 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic LX15 and the Sony A6000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (26 percent) than the Panasonic LX15.
 In this context, it is worth noting that neither the LX15 nor the A6000 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens build in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens built in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the A6000 and their specifications in the Sony E-Mount Lens Catalog.
+You can compare the optics available for the A6000 and their specifications in the Sony E-Mount Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.